Sampaguitas/eslint-plugin-codesink/docs/rules/no-dom-xss.md

-# Prevent eval, exec, spawn and new Function injection (no-dom-xss)
+# Prevent DOM-based XSS (no-dom-xss)

-The rule detects the use of `document.write()` and `document.writeln()` methods. which could be used by a malicious actor to inject HTML tags or a script element and execute javascript code.
+The rule detects the presence of variables inside `document.write()` and `document.writeln()` or being assigned to `document.domain`, `element.innerHTML`, `element.outerHTML`, `element.insertAdjacentHTML` and `element.onevent` sinks.
+User countrol inputs can potentially lead to DOM-XSS.
+This vulnerability can be mitigated by encoding output data, validate input on arrival, using content security policy (CSP).

 ## Demonstrative Examples